MohamedHajr/Kubernetes-Notes/application-lifecycle-management/README.md

 ![configMaps](./images/configMaps.png)

 ### What happens when you inject secrets as volumes?
-each attribute in the secret is create as file with the value of the secret as its content
+each attribute in the secret is created as file with the value of the secret as its content

 ### What is init containers?
 When we want a process or task to compeletion in a container, or somekind of pre-setup for our application container.